simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 _Mandatory parameter: Planet ID_
 Shows public and private warehouse information like the amount of available storage units, the rental fees and so on.

+## Notification commands

+__NOTS__
+_No possible parameter_
+Displays a list of in-game notifications.
+Click a notification to get more information.

+__NOTIG__
+_No possible paramter_
+Allows you to change your in-game notification settings.
+Disabled types of notifications will not show up in the `NOTS` command.

+__NOTPNS__
+_No possible parameter_
+Allows you to change your push notification settings.
+Choose which types of notifications should be sent to you via email and in which frequency.

 ## Transmission commands

 __TRA__